-An amendment to the CFPOA in 2013 provides for the removal of an exemption for certain types of facilitation payments once this amendment is proclaimed in force.
-In the meantime, certain types of payments to expedite or secure performance of routine matters within a foreign official's duties are deemed not to be a benefit for the purpose of the CFPOA's main prohibition on foreign bribery.
+Effective October 31, 2017, the CFPOA was amended to remove an exemption for certain types of facilitation payments.
+Accordingly, payments to expedite or secure performance of routine matters within a foreign official's duties are no longer deemed not to be a benefit for the purpose of the CFPOA's prohibition on foreign bribery.